Simon-code2077/rustlantis/rustlego/README.md

 - **5 Function Categories**: arithmetic, memory, control_flow, type_conversion, string_ops
 - **Template-driven Prompts**: Generate specific, constrained, and adaptive prompts for LLMs
 - **Function Composition**: Combine basic functions into complex programs using both simple combination and chaining strategies
-- **Multi-backend Testing**: Test with LLVM and Cranelift backends across optimization levels 0-3
+- **Decoupled Design**: rustlego focuses on code generation, works with any testing tool
-- **Statistical Analysis**: Comprehensive fuzzing statistics and recommendations
+- **Statistical Analysis**: Comprehensive generation statistics and recommendations
 - **Modular Design**: Each component can be used independently or as part of the full pipeline

 ## Installation